SupTan85/int/README.md

 print(x / y) -- output: 2
 ```

+> [!IMPORTANT]
-**Note:** some version of Lua you can use calculation operator with number & string
+some version of Lua you can use calculation operator with number & string

 ---